PSYC – Psychology

 PSYC 397 Internship: Psychology (Arr)

 Prerequisite: third-year standing and instructor’s permission.
 Students work under professional supervision in a situation involving application of psychological principles.
 Emphasis is on learning by observing and practicing.
-Amount of credit is determined according to the extent of the experiences, not to exceed 6 credits in the 35 credit minimum.
+Number of credits is determined according to the extent of the experiences, not to exceed 6 credits in the 35 credit minimum.
 Students considering an internship should confer with the department to receive consultation and guidelines.
 Pass/No Credit basis.

 PSYC 427 Memory (4)